bmeurant/technical-docs/software-architecture/architectural-patterns/cqrs.md

 **CQRS** is an [[software-architecture/architectural-patterns/|architectural pattern]] that separates the model for writing data (the **Command** side) from the model for reading data (the **Query** side).
 While in traditional architectures the same data model is used for both reading and writing, CQRS proposes that these two aspects have very different requirements and should be optimized independently.

+> [!IMPORTANT]
+> **One Model vs. Two Models**: The fundamental shift in CQRS is moving from a single "CRUD" model to two distinct models.
+This allows you to scale reads and writes independently, but at the cost of consistency.

 * **Core Principles:**
     * **[[soc|Separation of Concerns]]:** The core idea is to have two distinct models:
         * The **Write Model** (or Command Model) is optimized for validation, business logic execution, and consistency.
 It processes commands and produces events or state changes.